 Panelist, "Practicing International Law in Government."
 Invited to speak at Harvard Law School.
 Cambridge, MA, March 2016.

 Panelist, "Specific KYC measures for financial inclusion."
 Invited by the World Bank and the Financial Action Task Force for Latin America to speak at the Workshop for Financial Inclusion and Anti-Money Laundering/Counter-Financing of Terrorism measures.
 Paraguay, November 2014.

 Panelist, "Regulation of tiered banking accounts."
 Invited by the World Bank to speak at the Peer Learning Workshop on Development of Financial Inclusion Policy and Risk-Based Legal Regulators Frameworks.
 South Africa, July−August 2014.

-Thesis ("The procedure of reference to the OECD in terms of the Code of Liberalization of Capital Movements") with honors.
+Thesis with honors ("The procedure of reference to the OECD in terms of the Code of Liberalization of Capital Movements").
 Harvard Law School, 2016.

 Chevening Scholarship.
 Foreign and Commonwealth Office of the United Kingdom, 2016.

 Outstanding Performance Award.
 Mexican Ministry of Finance and Public Credit, 2009.